 The distinctive feature of practice at the Bar is advocacy before the courts and other tribunals.
 As such, the Bar Association sets its examination with a practical orientation, focusing on subjects related specifically to advocacy.

-- Legal ethics for Barristers
+- Legal ethics for Barristers;

-- Aspects of evidence
+- Aspects of evidence; and

-- Practice and procedure for Barristers
+- Practice and procedure for Barristers.

 - A convenient location.
 The UTS Haymarket campus is easy walking distance to the CBD with multiple public transport options (Central train station, Paddy’s Market light rail stop, Railway Square bus interchange) and numerous parking stations.

 - A suitable learning pace, with modules conducted over three consecutive days.
 In each module, candidates will have the opportunity to test their understanding of subject material through the use of practice problems and scenarios.
 This model allows participants the opportunity to properly digest each module, develop good problem-solving / answering techniques, and aid information retention.

 - Value for money in comparison to any course of its type.

 The UTS Bar Preparation Program addresses the following topics:

 The various aspects of the Civil Procedure Act 2005, the Uniform Civil Procedure Rules 2005, as well as the relevant Court Legislation, Rules and Practice Notes, providing candidates with a practical understanding of the various rules and procedures that are commonly encountered in practice.